AlternativeFFFF/Alt-F4/submissions/dummy_submission/pseudoscience_non-fiction.md

 $ \rho > \frac{3\pi}{GT^2} $

-Inputting the values for the constants and the period of Factorio’s day/night cycle (T = 25,000 ticks = 416.(6) seconds, for anyone unaware) we find:
+Inputting the values for the constants and the period of Factorio’s day/night cycle (T = 25,000 ticks = 416.(6) seconds) we find:

 $ \rho > 813,400 \mathrm{kg/m^3} $